Caboolture railway station: Services

-Caboolture is the terminating point for all stops City network services to Brisbane, many continuing to Ipswich, Rosewood and Springfield Central.
+Caboolture is the terminating point for all stops from Citytrain network services to Brisbane, many continuing to Ipswich, Rosewood and Springfield Central.

-Caboolture is also served by Citytrain services to Nambour and Gympie North that only call at limited stops south of Caboolture.
+Caboolture is also being run by the Citytrain services,which run from theNambour and Gympie North that only submit a limited amount of services to Caboolture.
 To relieve congestion on the single track North Coast line north of Beerburrum, the rail service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays between to Nambour as route 649.

 Caboolture is also served by long-distance Traveltrain services; the Spirit of Queensland, Spirit of the Outback and the Bundaberg and Rockhamption Tilt Trains.

 Services by platform

 Bus routes by stop

 The following bus routes services Caboolture railway station:

 Transport links

 Caboolture Bus Lines operate nine routes to and from Caboolture station: